-During the transition period, the law for the protection of the Cultural Built Heritage was amended six times, in 1994, 2001, 2003, 2006, 2008 and 2009 respectively.
-The changes from the former laws came as a result of the economic, social and political changes that the Albanian society underwent.
+During the transition period, the law for the protection of the Cultural Built Heritage was amended six times, in 1994, 2001, 2003, 2006, 2008, and 2009, respectively.
+The changes from the former laws came as a result of the economic, social, and political changes that Albanian society underwent.
 The country passed from a centralized command control economy to capitalism.
-As a consequence new social interactions influenced the situation in which the Cultural Built Heritage was placed.
+As a consequence, new social interactions influenced the situation in which the Cultural Built Heritage was placed.
 For example, the private activity in the vicinity of the Cultural Built Heritage or close to it did not previously exist.
-This phenomenon appeared in Albania during the transition period and consequently it had to be regulated by law.
+This phenomenon appeared in Albania during the transition period and, consequently, it had to be regulated by law.

-Thus, the law of 1994 includes for the first time in this category human activity towards Cultural Built Heritage, clearly determining the control of specialized bodies in cases when the Cultural Built Heritage is used for private purposes.
-For the first time the law takes into consideration the professional and private activity towards the monuments of culture, article 15, including also the private sector, as a contributory factor to the protection in the Cultural Built Heritage.
-Furthermore, for the first time the law gives permission for cooperation with foreign specialized institutions that express their willingness to collaborate in the protection of Cultural Built Heritage, or provide finance for restoration projects, article 20 and 21.
+Thus, the laws of 1994 includes for the first time in this category human activity towards Cultural Built Heritage, clearly determining the control of specialized bodies in cases when the Cultural Built Heritage is used for private purposes.
+For the first time, the law takes into consideration the professional and private activity towards the monuments of culture, article 15, including also the private sector, as a contributory factor for the protection of the Cultural Built Heritage.
+Furthermore, for the first time, the law gives permission for cooperation with foreign specialized institutions that express their willingness to collaborate in the protection of Cultural Built Heritage, or provide finance for restoration projects, article 20 and 21.

-In the law of 2001 and 2003, compared to the former law, we see that there is an effort made to better articulate the former provisions and to better determine the terminology for the cultural heritage (interview Cami, 2006).
-Compared to the previous laws these amendments introduce weaknesses in the competences of the specialized institution, Institute of Monuments (IoM) delegating more power to the respective Ministry, (interview Gjipali, 2006).
-Another institution, which had been inexistent, was introduced in the law, in order to increase the supervision and the protection, especially in the archaeological sites; this is the Institute of Archaeology (IA), (interview Korkuti, 2006).
+In the law of 2001 and 2003, compared to the former law, we see that an effort is made to better articulate the former provisions and to better determine the terminology for cultural heritage (interview Cami, 2006).
+Compared to the previous laws, these amendments introduce weaknesses in the competences of the specialized institution, Institute of Monuments (IoM) delegating more power to the respective Ministry, (interview Gjipali, 2006).
+Another institution, which had been nonexistent, was introduced in the law, in order to increase the supervision and the protection, especially in the archaeological sites; this is the Institute of Archaeology (IA), (interview Korkuti, 2006).

 In addition, the element of sanctions was strengthened as compared to the previous law, in order to preclude the penalties (purposeful damages of Cultural Built Heritage, illegal constructions close or above built heritage).
-The maximum fine in law for the year 1994 was Leke 100 000, about \$1000 US, while in the current law, the maximum fine has been raised to Leke 5 000 000, \$50 000 US.
-But for the lack of data we cannot give information if any fine has been applied by the responsible institutions.
+The maximum fine in law for the year 1994 was Leke 100,000, about US\$1,000, while in the current law, the maximum fine has been raised to Leke 5,000,000, US\$50,000.
+But, because of the lack of data, we do not have information about whether any fine was given by the responsible institutions.

-3. Institutional framework
+Institutional framework